-It’s that time of year again: turkey, stuffing, and gravy!
-As you prepare your Thanksgiving meal for family and friends, heed how what we eat affects us.
+Whether you’re cooking for yourself or whipping up a feast for family and friends, you may want to pay attention to the science on how what we eat affects us.
 Learn what not to feed your guests and why comfort food make us feel so much better when we’re down.

 An article in Psychological Science found that the taste of the food and drinks that you serve your guests may impact their moral judgments of you in more ways than one.